Skin Care Ingredients to Avoid

-Environmental Working Group has been sounding off on the toxic ingredients we use daily in personal care products for quite a while.
+For quite a while, the Environmental Working Group has been sounding off on the toxic ingredients in skin care products we use on a daily basis.
 Their studies report even popular products may contain hormone disruptors and carcinogens.
 Unfortunately most people think products are quite safe as long as a familiar brand name is on it or a famous movie star advertises for it.
 We do know cancer and other chronic illness are on the rise in adults and children.

 What is in Your Bathroom?

 Most people don’t realize the Food and Drug Administration (FDA) does not regulate the personal care and cosmetic industry.

 These companies can put any ingredients they choose in products and not even list some of the ingredients.
 According to the Environment Working Group (EWG), a consumer based watchdog group for safety, we absorb over 123 ingredients daily into our body through the skin.
 What’s shocking is that over 90 percent of these ingredients have not been safety tested.

 What is a consumer to do to ensure the products they use are safe and minimize the risk of absorbing toxic ingredients?
 You really need to take responsibility for you and your family and become a wise consumer.
 The choice for health is yours.
 I think that is essential.
 The safe principles outlined below should help you to that end.

 * PUT SAFETY FIRST – Don’t assume because a brand is well-known that it’s safe.
 Become educated on what ingredients are flagged as toxic and don’t buy products that contain those ingredients.